Omisore76/Simple-Docker-Demo-App/README.md

 There are two ways to use this project – **Docker and Docker compose**

 ### With Docker
 * First, create docker network.
-Use the command below in the CLI
+Use the command below in the CLI.
 ```
 sudo docker network create mongo-network
 ```